popey/popey.com-blog/content/post/2021/02/trying-proper-coffee.md

 It didn't take long before I added to the kit.
 I very quickly got bored of manually grinding beans, so bought a [Krups Coffee Mill](https://geni.us/Uyu5A) (affiliate link) for twenty quid.
 I've seen some suggestions that this is not optimal, as it slices the beans, and apparently a burr mill (like the hand-crank one I have) is preferred.
 I haven't noticed the difference yet, remember, I'm not that fussy.

 I can see myself getting into this a little deeper, especially if I keep watching [James Hoffmann's videos](https://www.youtube.com/channel/UCMb0O2CdPBNi-QqPk5T3gsQ) - they're rather well done!
-But for now, a simple AeroPress and a big ole' bag o' beans is enough for me right now.
+But at the moment, a simple AeroPress and a big ole' bag o' beans is enough for me.

 Come back to me in a year though, and ask if I've invested in any more coffee paraphernalia.
 I can't imagine I won't.
 We'll see.